reeb-2000/Audio-Deepfake-Detection/README.md

 Relies a lot on preprocessed features,
 Might need a bit of fine-tuning to spot the trickier deepfakes.

-5. Spectrogram-Based CNN (Our Implementation)
+5. Spectrogram-Based CNN (My Implementation)

 What makes it stand out:
 We convert the audio into Log-Mel spectrograms and feed those into a CNN to classify real vs. fake speech.
 It’s simple and gets the job done.